 The dental procedure replaces a tooth's damaged or infected pulp with a filling.
-The pulp consists of specialized dental cells, blood vessels, tissue fibers and some nerve fibers are in the hollow space in the central part of the tooth.
+The pulp consists of specialized dental cells, blood vessels, tissue fibers and some nerve fibers in the hollow space in the central part of the tooth.
 Damage to the pulp may be caused by untreated dental decay, decay beneath a filling, and tooth damage due to trauma, tooth grinding or gum disease.

 In a situation when the tooth is abscessed, swelling of the gum near the affected tooth; loosening of tooth; throbbing tooth pain; Oozing of pus around the affected tooth; sensitivity to hot and cold drinks and foods; constant or intermittent tooth pain.